 Menchi katsu is traditional Japanese food and it is also a Yoshoku (western style Japanese food).
-It’s a patty of ground beef covered with panko and deep-fried, so the inside is juicy and the outside is crispy.
+It’s a patty of ground beef and pork covered with panko and deep-fried, so the inside is juicy and the outside is crispy.
 We eat this by itself or with soy sauce or katsu sauce, and since it is fried dish, we also eat it with a lot of vegetables.

 I sometimes forget some of my favorite foods because I have so many of them!
 Recently, I had Menchi Katsu, some call ground beef katsu, and I remembered how much I love this food.
 You probably have heard of Tonkatsu before (I introduced my Tonkatsu recipe in this blog too), and Menchi Katsu uses the same cooking process.
-The difference is Menchi Katsu has ground beef and onion inside of the golden crispy skin.
+The difference is Menchi Katsu has ground beef and ground pork and onion inside of the golden crispy skin.

 My mom makes homemade Menchi Katsu whenever she has time, but we also order it at a local Menchi Katsu store which we’ve gone to for decades.
 So today I introduce my Menchi Katsu recipe from my mom and inspired by the store.